 Tutorial

 Connect to any TikTok LIVE stream from Python using TikTool Live's WebSocket API.
-Receive real-time chat messages, gifts, viewer counts, and more — production-ready, no reverse engineering.
+Receive real-time chat messages, gifts, viewer counts, and more - production-ready, fully managed.

 Why Use TikTool Live for Python?

-TikTool Live is a managed API service that handles protocol changes, provides 99.9% uptime, and works with any language via standard WebSocket.
-No reverse engineering — just connect and receive events.
+TikTool Live is an independent managed API service with its own signing infrastructure.
+It handles protocol changes server-side, publishes a 99.9% uptime target, and works with any language via standard WebSocket.
+No protocol handling required - just connect and receive events.
+Choose whichever model fits your team.

 Setup✓ pip install websockets~ pip install TikTokLive